 What we don’t: Pretty heavy for an uninsulated shell.

 For those who haven’t been introduced, Trew Gear is an Oregon-based company that excels in the mid-range of the resort and backcountry markets.
 Their designs are super well made and have clean styling—the look and feel often reminds us of Gore-Tex—and durability and weatherproofing are performance hallmarks.
-The women’s Stella Classic is their flagship, uninsulated 3-layer jacket that hits a desirable combination of price ($459), toughness, and coverage.
+The women’s Stella Primo is their core, uninsulated 3-layer jacket that hits a desirable combination of price ($499), toughness, and coverage.
 Added up, it excels in the kind of conditions you learn to accept in the Pacific Northwest: wet, rowdy, and—at times—deep.

-We think Trew Gear nailed the Stella’s style, with a long cut, angled pockets, and a fun V-shaped cut at the hem.
+We think Trew Gear nailed the Stella’s style, with a long cut, angled pockets, and a fun flare at the cuffs.
 They also managed to check the right boxes with features like pit zips and a nice assortment of interior and exterior pockets.
 One downside of the build is that it’s pretty heavy for a jacket that lacks insulation (at 1 lb.
-8 oz., it's about 3 oz. heavier than the Sentinel above), so we wouldn’t recommend hauling it on any significant splitboard adventures.
-The upgraded Stella Primo ($499) is also worth a shout-out here: Though its burly shell is heavier than the Classic's, it's more durable and mobile thanks to mechanical stretch built into the fabric (check out our in-depth review here).
-We expect the latest version to drop in November, but in the meantime, the Stella Classic is a well-sorted, long-lasting, and very weather-protective shell for resort riders or those who access backcountry terrain via heli or snow machine.
+13.5 oz., it's about 10 oz. heavier than the Sentinel above), so we wouldn’t recommend hauling it on any significant splitboard adventures, and mobility is a bit compromised by the thick shell.
+But for over $250 less than the Sentinel, it’s a well-sorted, long-lasting, and very weather-protective shell for resort riders or those who access backcountry terrain via heli or snowmobile.
+It's also worth considering the Stella Classic ($449) which has a similar vibe and thinner shell (at the sacrifice of durability and weatherproofing).

 Insulation: Greenloft (100/80g)